dashcommunity/proposal-dash-community/proposal.md

 ##### Summary

-This proposal is to fund the creation and maintenance of what I'm calling "Dash Community".  **Dash community** is an open platform that incentivizes collaborative content and projects, using a transparent, powerful, and relatively easy-to-use hosting service, i.e. Github.
+This proposal is to fund the creation and maintenance of what I'm calling "Dash Community".  **Dash Community** is an open platform that incentivizes collaborative projects and content, using a transparent, powerful, and relatively easy-to-use hosting service, i.e. Github.

-Specifically, it is a [github organization](https://github.com/blog/674-introducing-organizations) separate from, and complementary to, the main [dashpay organization](https://github.com/dashpay).
-The [dashcommunity organization](https://github.com/dashcommunity) hosts repositories for various purposes - something for everyone.
+Specifically, it is a [github organization](https://github.com/blog/674-introducing-organizations) separate from, and complementary to, the main [`dashpay` organization](https://github.com/dashpay).
+The [`dashcommunity` organization](https://github.com/dashcommunity) hosts repositories for various purposes - something for everyone.
 I'm proposing it in order to increase community contribution and continue the general decentralization of Dash.
-It will achieve this by lowering the barrier to entry for software developers, writers, marketers, and anyone who wishes to use or contribute to Dash.
+It will achieve this by lowering the barrier to entry and raising the [financial incentive](https://github.com/dashcommunity/proposal-dash-community/blob/master/proposal.md#table-4---compensation-for-community-participation) for software developers, writers, marketers, and anyone else to use and contribute to Dash.

 I'm requesting **one single payment of 250 DASH** for this project.
 This covers primarily my own time, but 20% of the total will be redistributed back to community members who participate in the project.